SAMIULLAH2105/IntHint/README.md

 Company Name

-Question List (upload JSON or type manually)
+Question List (upload JSON file or type manually)

-Visibility (Private or Public)
+Visibility (choose between Private or Public)

-Submit to share or save your collection.
+Click Submit to share or save your collection.

 Browsing Collections
-Navigate to Collections.
+Go to the Collections page.

 Use the search bar to find collections by keyword.

-Apply filters by company to narrow results.
+Apply filters to view collections by specific companies.

-Click a collection to explore questions in detail.
+Click on any collection to explore its questions in detail.

 Downloading Collections
 Log in to your account.

-Click Download on any collection page to save it locally.
+Click the Download button on the collection page to save it locally.

 🤝 Contributing
-We welcome your ideas, improvements, and bug fixes!
+We warmly welcome your ideas, improvements, and bug fixes!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests to help improve the project.